conondaFCC/hello-world/git.md

 # git Manual and notes

 ## what is git?
 Git can track changes in files and folders, take snapshots, branch and merge different snapshots and revert to older ones.
-In one word a very capable version control system.
+In one scentence: a very capable version control system.
 Maybe the best one around.
 A deeper look at git: https://git-scm.com/book/en/v1/Git-Internals-Plumbing-and-Porcelain

 ## git Tutorial and help